Which of the following is a chemical property of iron? | Study Prep in Pearson+

 Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo chemical changes.

-Review each option and classify it as physical or chemical: Color, density, and malleability are physical properties because they describe appearance, mass per volume, and ability to be shaped without changing composition.
+Analyze each statement to determine if it describes a physical or chemical property: For example, malleability, density, and color are physical properties because they describe how the substance looks or behaves without changing its composition.

-Identify the option that involves a chemical change: Reacting with oxygen to form rust involves a chemical reaction where iron's composition changes, indicating a chemical property.
+Identify the statement that involves a chemical change or reaction: 'Iron reacts with oxygen to form rust' describes a chemical property because it involves iron undergoing a chemical reaction to form a new substance (rust).

-Conclude that the chemical property of iron is its ability to react with oxygen to form rust, as this describes how iron behaves in a chemical reaction.
+Conclude that the chemical property of iron is its ability to react with oxygen to form rust, as this involves a change in the chemical composition of iron.

-Remember that chemical properties are often observed during or after a chemical reaction, unlike physical properties which can be observed without altering the substance.
+Remember that chemical properties are often observed during chemical reactions, whereas physical properties are observed without altering the substance's chemical identity.

 Watch next